 Vending services are available at each campus.

-Bring a valid photo ID and P-number to any of the following locations:
+Students should bring a valid photo ID such as a state issued driver’s license along with their Pnumber to any of the following locations:

 • Hardin Valley Campus – Open Computer Lab (ERC 327)